salzman-lab/SPLASH_supervised_test/README.md

-# NOMAD_GLM_supervised_test
+# NOMAD GLM-based supervised test
-The repository contains the script for performing GLM with lasso-based multinomial regression
+The repository contains the script for performing multinomial regression with lasso to identify and visualize anchors with metadata-dependent target fraction

 ## Inputs:
 - `directory`: NOMAD run directory